tiozo/FCJ-AWS-Study/AWS Study/AWS Cloud Containers/AWS Cloud Containers.md

 ### Container and Scale

 It is important for scale when using containers.
+(Since it is copy-able, and can clone to multiple other object)